 Model for Children in Villages

-OneSky’s model offers an affordable and easily replicable approach to mitigating the damage done to young children left behind in rural villages by parents who have migrated away for work.
+OneSky’s model offers an affordable and replicable approach to mitigating the damage done to young children left behind in rural villages by parents who have migrated away for work.
 We serve all the children in these villages where, at any given time, up to 85% of the parents are away.

 Early Learning Centers